 each of the three days following the NDD.

+Top of page

 Gaps in the 2-1-2, 3-2 or 2-3 run of daily averages (other than the NDD itself)

 Regulation 12(2) and (3)- “non-publication days”:

 The essential requirement for the calculation of a market value for a particular NDD is that there must be a run of five daily averages.
 On occasions, following these rules will produce a run of less than five days because one or more of the days has not got any published PRA assessments (usually because of a bank or other public holiday).
 Such a day is called a “non-publication day” If that happens then extend the run of days backwards, if the gap occurs before the NDD, or forwards (if the gap occurs after the NDD) to include one or more extra days to make up the run of days to five, see